msyaifullah/msyaifullah/README.md

 - I am a software engineer based in Kuala Lumpur, Malaysia
 - I have work experiences in backend development with Go, Java, Python, Javascript, PHP
-- I am open for new opportunities outside of Malaysia 🛫

 <h5 align="center">You can connect with me here</h5>